Pathfinder - Mesmerist Tricks Breakdown

 False Flanker: Occasionally nice with a rogue in the party.

-Fearsome Guise: You can already Demoralize as a standard action, so the only benefit here is the ability to spend the standard action ahead of time.
+Fearsome Guise: You can already Demoralize as a standard action, so the only benefits here are the ability to spend the standard action ahead of time, and to be affected by Disguise Self all day.
+If you really want to be disguised that much, buy a Hat of Disguise.

 Gift of Will: Very useful, especially once you get Towering Ego at 2nd level.
 Put this on front-line characters, who typically have poor Will saves.